citiususc/Linguakit/README.md

 ### Dependency parser

 #### Output format
-Parameter `-a` means that `dp.sh` generates a file with a dependency-based analysis.
+Parameter `-a` gives as output the basic dependency-based analysis.
 Each analysed sentence consists of two elements:

 1. A line containing the POS tagged lemmas of the sentence.
 This line begins with the tag `SENT`.
 The set of tags used here are listed in file `TagSet.txt`.
 All lemmas are identified by means of a position number from 1 to N, where N is the size of the sentence.
 2. All dependency triplets identified by the grammar.
 A triplet consists of: `(relation;head_lemma;dependent_lemma)`